Is Windows Defender Good Enough in 2024? Full Guide

 Is Windows Defender Better Than Free Antivirus Software?

 Windows Defender, Microsoft’s built-in antivirus tool, offers a decent level of protection, especially for users who want a no-fuss, no-cost solution.
-However, while it provides basic real-time protection, cloud-based scanning, and external drive scanning, it lacks some of the advanced features found in other free antivirus solutions.
+However, while it provides basic real-time protection, cloud-based scanning, and external drive scanning, it suffers from a much lower offline detection rate, so I can’t recommend it if your device isn’t usually connected to the internet.
+But the biggest drawback is the lack of advanced features.

-For example, TotalAV’s free version provides on-demand scanning with better detection rates — but it lacks real-time protection, something that Windows Defender offers without charge.
+If you’re determined to use a free antivirus, TotalAV’s free version provides on-demand scanning with better detection rates than Defender — but it lacks real-time protection, something that Windows Defender offers without charge.

-Avira, on the other hand, offers superior malware scanning to Windows Defender and additional tools such as a free VPN and device optimization tools — but it lacks specific scanning options that are available in Windows Defender.
+Avira’s free plan is a decent choice because it comes with real-time protection and other features that you rarely see in free products, such as a password manager and a Safe Shopping browser extension.
+Avira also offers superior malware scanning to Windows Defender and additional tools such as a free VPN and device optimization tools — but it lacks specific scanning options that are available in Windows Defender.

 In conclusion, Windows Defender is a decent choice for basic protection, but it may not be the best option when compared to other free antivirus software.
 The best free standalone antivirus products offer more advanced features, higher malware detection rates, and additional functionalities that Windows Defender lacks.